AppliedLogicSystems/ALSProlog/docs/docs/guide/9-Freeze,-Exceptions,-Events,-Interrupts,-Signals.md

 upon procedure entry, and since all calls must go through the procedure table, any call can be interrupted.
 If the overflow check believes that the heap safety value is larger than the current distance between the heap and backtrack stack, the next call will be stopped.
-The key word is ‘ believes’: the heap safety value could have been set to an absurdly large value leading to the interruption.
+The key word is ' believes': the heap safety value could have been set to an absurdly large value leading to the interruption.

 The key to using this as the basis for a general Prolog interrupt mechanism is to provide a method of specifying the reason for the interrupt, together with an interrupt